Temple of Reason

-A Temple of Reason (Temple de la Raison) was, during the French Revolution, a state atheist temple for a new belief system created to replace Christianity: the Cult of Reason, which was based on the ideals of reason, virtue, and liberty.
-This "religion" was supposed to be universal and to spread the ideas of the revolution, summarized in its "Liberté, égalité, fraternité" motto, which was also inscribed on the Temples.
+A Temple of Reason (Temple de la Raison) was a state atheist temple for the Cult of Reason, a belief system created during the French Revolution to replace Christianity.
+This "religion" was supposed to be universal and to spread the ideas of the revolution, summarized in its "Liberté, égalité, fraternité" motto which was inscribed on the Temples.

 Services

 The symbols of Christianity were covered up, and the symbols of the Cult of Reason replaced them.
 In the Churches of Reason, there were specially created services meant to replace the Christian liturgy.